MicrosoftLearning/mslearn-ai-document-intelligence/Instructions/Exercises/02-custom-document-intelligence.md

 1. In Visual Studio Code, in the **Labfiles/02-custom-document-intelligence** folder, select **setup.cmd**.
 You will use this script to run the Azure command line interface (CLI) commands required to create the other Azure resources you need.

-1. In the **setup.sh** script, review the commands.
+1. In the **setup.cmd** script, review the commands.
 The program will:
     - Create a storage account in your Azure resource group
     - Upload files from your local *sampleforms* folder to a container called *sampleforms* in the storage account
     - Print a Shared Access Signature URI